MaplePHP/Query/README.md

 );

 // Maple DB do also support SQLite.
-//$handler = new SqliteHandler("database.sqlite");
+//$handler = new SQLiteHandler("database.SQLite");

-// Recommened: Set TABLE prefix.
+// Recommend: Set TABLE prefix.
 This will make your life easier
 // MaplePHP DB class will "automatically prepend" it to the table names.
 $handler->setPrefix("maple_");
 $handler->setCharset("utf8mb4");